orionriker/View-OS/CONTRIBUTING.md

 6. Issue that pull request!

 # Any contributions you make will be under the GNU General Public License v3.0
-In short, when you submit code changes, your submissions are understood to be under the same [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/) that covers the project.
-Feel free to contact the maintainers if that's a concern.
+When you submit changes to the codebase, please note that your submissions are subject to the terms of the [GNU General Public License v3.0](https://choosealicense.com/licenses/gpl-3.0/), which covers the project.
+If you have any concerns about this, please feel free to reach out to the project maintainers for further clarification or discussion.

 ## Report bugs using Github's [issues](https://github.com/gamemaster123356/View-OS/issues)
 We use GitHub issues to track public bugs.
 Report a bug by opening a new issue it's that easy!